by Claire Robinson and Jonathan Latham, PhD

 Subsequently, an orchestrated campaign was launched to discredit the study in the media and persuade the journal to retract it.
 Many of those who wrote letters to FCT (which is published by Elsevier) had conflicts of interest with the GM industry and its lobby groups, though these were not publicly disclosed.

-The journal did not retract the study.
+The journal did not retract the study (editor’s note: later they did).
 But just a few months later, in early 2013 the FCT editorial board acquired a new “Associate Editor for biotechnology”, Richard E. Goodman.
 This was a new position, seemingly established especially for Goodman in the wake of the “Séralini affair”.

 Richard E. Goodman is professor at the Food Allergy Research and Resource Program, University of Nebraska.
 But he is also a former Monsanto employee, who worked for the company between 1997 and 2004.
 While at Monsanto he assessed the allergenicity of the company’s GM crops and published papers on its behalf on allergenicity and safety issues relating to GM food (Goodman and Leach 2004).